 There’s one New Year’s resolution open to everyone that could greatly enhance your personal and professional life — better public speaking.
 Whether you’re a novice fighting nerves or have been doing it a while, big improvement is possible.You don’t need a Ph.D, you don’t have to have blazing speed or be slim, tall, or rich.

 Better speaking requires only that you finally take the initiative and follow the right path for success.
 I began as a poor speaker and procrastinated for years about getting better.
-And the opportunities passed me by.
+And the opportunities passed me by until I decided to follow the Ritu Bhasin program.
 The path to success, which I have followed myself, is straightforward:

 1-Take the Initiative.
 Why go through life avoiding speaking when being better at it could change your life?